teaguejt/cs560_hadoop/README.md

 9. Clean up by deleting the preprocessed files.

 When invoked using the run script, the stop words will be stored in the working directory as "gen_stop_words.txt" and the inverted index is stored in the working directory as "index.txt".

+The syntax to run the query script is as follows:

+`python2 ./query.py`

+The script will then prompt the user for one or more search terms.
+The query script can also accept a text file with search terms operated by white space from standard input.

+The web portal can be accessed at [http://web.eecs.utk.edu/~cjacks53/projectII/projectII.html](http://web.eecs.utk.edu/~cjacks53/projectII/projectII.html).
+Due to the fact that it is stored in one of our personal directories, it only operates on the inverted index file we generated from the works of Shakespeare.
+There is no way to change the index over which it operates without access to Clarence's UTK account.
+We could not find a solution to this limitation.

 ## Test Results
 Included with this assignment are four test text files and a sample inverted index file.
 They are, respectively, test.txt, test1.txt, test_input.txt, test_output.txt, and test_index.txt.
 These files are mostly nonsensical but demonstrate the operation of the program.